GAS MONITORING IN AUTOMOTIVE INDUSTRY

-WHAT IS SHED (SEALED HOUSING FOR EVAPORATIVE DETERMINATION)?
+WHAT IS THE SHED (SEALED HOUSING FOR EVAPORATIVE DETERMINATION)?

 In the automotive industry, regulatory requirements applying to qualification type testing procedures have been upgraded since the introduction of new gasoline mixes on the market.
 According to several industry codes and standards, evaporative losses from gas handling and storage system have to be tested and quantified for vehicle certification.
-Sealed Housing for Evaporative Determination (SHED) is used to measure evaporative emissions.
-Photoacoustic spectroscopy (PAS) is approved by US government as a measurement method for SHED (regulation 40 CFR Part 1065.269).
-Vehicle, engine, and fuel testing is an important way for EPA to verify emission standards are met.
+Sealed Housing for Evaporative Determination (SHED) is used to measure evaporative emissions and it is used by the US Environmental Protection Agency (EPA).
+Photoacoustic spectroscopy (PAS) is approved technology by the US EPA as a measurement method for the SHED (regulation 40 CFR Part 1065.269).
+Vehicle, engine, and fuel testing is an important way for EPA to verify that emission standards are met.

 WHAT TO MEASURE?

-Components of interest are ethanol, methanol and refrigerant freons (R-134a and HFO-1234yf).
-For example, E10 gasoline (10% ethanol) is used, ethanol vapors escape from the tank and permeate through plastic materials (e.g., fuel tanks and fuel hoses).
+In the SHED testing, components of interest are ethanol, methanol and refrigerants (R-134a and HFO-1234yf).
+For example, when E10 gasoline (10% ethanol) is used, ethanol vapors escape from the tank and permeate through plastic materials (e.g., fuel tanks and fuel hoses).
 The US EPA prescribes a conservative 1.08 correction factor on conventional FID measurements to account for ethanol emissions.
 This is unless its vapor fraction is directly measured by advanced instruments.
-Ethanol is supervised by regulations due to toxicity to environment.
 Various methods are approved for the ethanol measurement (e.g. GC-FID or PTR-MS) but PAS is currently the most practical one.

-Freons and methanol are measured for additional information.
-Methanol is leaking from windshield washing liquid container and freons from the refrigeration system.
+Refrigerants and methanol are measured for additional information.
+Methanol is leaking from windshield washing liquid container and frigerants from the refrigeration system.
 Performance of the conventionally used PAS analyzer only marginally meets the requirements.
 As emission levels drop, higher performance will be required from the PAS analyzer in the future.